anychart-integrations/groovy-grails-mysql-template/README.md

 $ sdk install gradle
 $ sdk install grails
 ```
-Also you must have MySQL installed and running (if not please check out [MySQL Download page](https://dev.mysql.com/downloads/installer/) and follow [these instructions]( http://dev.mysql.com/doc/refman/5.7/en/installing.html).
+Also you must have MySQL installed and running.
+If not, please check out [MySQL Download page](https://dev.mysql.com/downloads/installer/) and follow [these instructions]( http://dev.mysql.com/doc/refman/5.7/en/installing.html).

 To check your installations, run the following command in the command line:
 ```